It’s not too late to renew your new year’s resolution to get fit!

 Designate a specific time to work out.

 Many people approach a new workout plan by saying that they are simply going to “find time” every day to do it.
 With this approach, however, you’ll usually end up squeezing those workouts in late in the evening, or just skipping them altogether.
 If you really want your fitness resolution to stick, be sure to assign a specific time for it in your daily routine from the get-go.
-Much like how you have to create a budget for your paycheck before it comes (more on that here), you need to “budget” your day before it hits so that you spend it wisely.
+Much like how you have to create a budget for your paycheck before it comes, you need to “budget” your day before it hits so that you spend it wisely.
 You can work out whenever works best for you, be it before work, right after work, or during your lunch break.
-This article has some great tips on getting that daily workout in, even when you have a desk job.

 Do something new every two weeks.